theacodes/blog.thea.codes/srcs/talking-to-gamepads-without-pygame.md

 First, let me tell you some things that don't work:

 1. Trying to use PyGame / SDL without a window or screen.
-You can use SDL_Joystick without initializing SDL's video system, so there's no way to use it without a screen.
+You can't use [SDL_Joystick](https://wiki.libsdl.org/CategoryJoystick) without initializing SDL's video system.
 2. Since I'm on macOS, I attempted to use [pyobjc](https://pyobjc.readthedocs.io/en/latest/) with the [Game Controller framework](https://developer.apple.com/documentation/gamecontroller).
 Yeah - I don't know if I was holding it wrong but I didn't get anywhere with that.
 3. The seemingly useful [inputs](https://pypi.org/project/inputs/) library.
 It just didn't detect my controller at all.